Terms & Conditions of Use

 6.4 Suitability of Course: Before registering for any course, you are responsible for satisfying yourself as to the relevance and suitability of the course for your individual requirements, through consideration of the information supplied through our Websites, and asking questions, if necessary.

-6.5 Commencement of Course: You will receive confirmation of your registration for a course, and be allowed access to the Online Portal, once you have made the required minimum payment for the course (unless otherwise specifically stated in the information pack relevant to your course).
+6.5 Commencement of Course: You will receive confirmation of your registration for a course, and be allowed access to the Online Portal, once you have made the required minimum payment for the course.
 There may also be a delay of access to the Online Portal until you are formally enrolled in our records, or until the course commencement date.

 6.6 Minors: If you are under the age of 18, you must obtain the written consent and assistance of your parent or legal guardian to enter into these Terms and Conditions or register for a course, and this registration would need to be separately managed through our Registrar office by arrangement to ensure compliance with all applicable legal requirements.